bazilsarosh/playwright-login-assignment/README.md

 ---

-# 🔐 Playwright Login Automation Assignment – QA Engineer Task
+# 🔐 Playwright Login Automation Assignment – Senior QA Engineer Task

 This project automates the login functionality testing of a demo web application using **Playwright with JavaScript**.